 What Information Can An Employer See During A Credit Check?

-- Credit History – This includes information such as the accounts you’ve opened, when you’ve opened them, the total amount you owe, credit limit overages and total debt you owe.
+- Credit History – Your credit history is made up of information such as the accounts you’ve opened, when you’ve opened them, the total amount you owe, and credit limit overages.

-- Credit Inquiries – Inquiries from creditors and other persons who have requested to view your credit report within the last three years.
+- Credit Checks – Inquiries from creditors and other persons who have requested to view your credit report within the last 3 to 6 years may be listed on your file.

 Example Of A Credit Report